 Anyone – Online

-The Live Panel Discussion: Winter Edition provides a space for us to come together as a community to learn how to best support ourselves, open up the conversation about mental health, supporting loved ones, winter well-being tips and more.
+The Live Panel Discussion: Spring Edition provides a space for us to come together as a community to learn how to best support ourselves, open up the conversation about mental health, gain well-being tips and more.
 This is a great opportunity to ask questions and receive informed answers from the panel of Discovery College experts – both experts by experience and experts by profession.

 Who is going to be on the panel?

-- Olivia is the Lead for Peer Practice at CMHA Kelowna.
+- Olivia – Olivia is the Peer Program and Practice Lead at CMHA Kelowna.
 She is passionate about community education and advocates strongly for the inclusion of lived/living experience in informing organisations and programs.

 What to expect: